calebwin/emu/README.md

 [![](http://meritbadge.herokuapp.com/em)](https://crates.io/crates/em)
 [![](https://docs.rs/em/badge.svg)](https://docs.rs/em)

 Emu is a framework/compiler for GPU acceleration of Rust, GPU programming.
-It is a procedural macro that accept pure, safe Rust code as input, identifies portions to attempt to accelerate, and automatically writes in code to run portions on the GPU instead of the CPU.
+It is a procedural macro (`#[gpu_use]`) that walks through your Rust code and off-loads parts of it to the GPU.
+It looks for annotations (`gpu_do!()`) embedded in your code to know where to add GPU-specific action (like moving data and launching computation).

 Ultimately, Emu helps you develop single-source, GPU-accelerated applications in Rust, taking advantage of Rust's tooling, ecosystem, and safety guarantees.